cobragroup/pyHordcoin/README.md

 1. install the package:
     1. if you only want to use its components for your measures:
         ```bash
-        pip install .
+        pip install pyHordcoin
         ```
-    1. if you want to contribute to the development:
+    1. if you want to contribute to the development download the sources and then, from the unpacked folder, run:
         ```bash
-        pip install .[dev]
+        pip install -e .[dev]
         ```

 ## Running